akilkarthikeyan/maxit/README.md

 Play alternates until all squares are taken or until a player is left without a valid move.
 The player with the most points at the end is the winner.

-Includes 2 modes of play
+Includes two modes of play
 1) Single Player - Where the player plays against the program
 2) Two Player - Where two players play against each other

-Bitmask DP algorithm used in the single player mode to make the most optimal move possible every time, based on the current state of the grid to maximize computer’s score.
+Bitmask DP algorithm used in the single player mode to make the most optimal move possible every time, based on the state of the grid to maximize computer’s score.

 State of the grid decided by
 1) position - Current position of the pointer